STYLE SHEET

 Category

 As we enter a new economic cycle, founders are rightly nervous about the ongoing availability of early-stage capital.
-Much is made in the press about the role of VCs, and we at AirTree are writing cheques just as we always did (perhaps faster!).
+Much is made in the press about the role of VCs, and we at Airtree are writing cheques just as we always did (perhaps faster!).
 However, VC funding is just one part of the capital equation for young companies.

 Indeed, the most important prerequisite for a startup ecosystem to flourish is investment from great founders who have had success in their own startups and are putting their capital and expertise to work to help the next generation follow in their footsteps.